 You will be paid for shifts on the original roster - if you arrange your own swaps and do more than 76 hours in a fortnight you will not be paid overtime.
 This is in contrast to extra shifts you pick up when the roster is short, in which case you will be paid overtime where it is due and is greatly appreciated by all of us.

 You can only swap with someone at the same level as you.

 Annual leave and study leave should be applied for at the beginning of the year – as early as you have an idea when you want.
-If you know you are having a baby, getting married, doing exams or any other important life event then book your leave ASAP!
 The process for doing this is filling out a leave form (HR6) either from the hospital intranet or from the ED secretary and submitting it to the ED secretary for the director to sign.

 Your needs and request will be balanced against the needs of others and the department.
 Not everyone can have leave at the same time and this goes for both study leave and annual leave.
-We have a well staffed department, but this means you must cover each other which generally means no more than one registrar can be a way at any one time except under exceptional circumstances.
+We have a well staffed department, but this means you must cover each other.
 The ED Director (or roster delegate) has the final say on allocating leave and also signs your leave form.
 The sooner you fill out the leave forms the more chance you have of getting what you want.
 Please also be aware that if you are taking leave from different departments this will be an additional factor to be considered.

 The leave will then appear on findmyshift once it is approved – it is essential that you check that this has occurred once your leave is approved to avoid any confusion.

 You MUST call 5454 8104 and inform Senior/Consultant in charge 24/7 AND send an email to Di Price.
 Give as much notice as possible, especially for night shift.
 Consider the sick leave section in the main orientation when considering your personal threshold for calling in sick.